How To Navigate International Shipping As A Small Business

 how-to-navigate-international-shipping-as-a-small-business

 According to Statista, around 80% of goods get carried via sea, so maritime shipping may be the way to go.
-You can also look into air freight for lighter items as a competitive option.
-Knowing how much your items weigh is a good first step to seeing how much international shipping rates might be.
+You can also consider air freight for lighter items as a competitive option.
+Knowing how much your items weigh is an excellent first step to seeing how much international shipping rates might be.

 1. Understand Customs

-Before you start shipping items, get a handle on how customs works in different countries.
+Before shipping items, could you get a handle on customs in different countries and ensure compliance throughout the contract lifecycle management?
 You may want to start with just a handful of locations you’ll sell to and expand from there as you learn more.
-Each location has its own rules, regulations, and fees.
+Each site has its own rules, regulations, and fees.
 A minor paperwork mistake can cost you time and money.

 The process is similar in most places.
 An agent inspects the package and documentation.
 They usually verify that everything matches.
-Then, if the value of the item is more than their minimum, they add duties and tariffs.
-If the customer already paid for the delivery, customs will release it.
+Then, if the item’s value exceeds its minimum, they add duties and tariffs.
+If the customer has already paid for the delivery, customs will release it.
 If they owe money, they collect payment first.

 2. Streamline Order Processing

-Invest in software that manages inventory, selects the best shipping options based on both length of time to deliver and cost, and helps with customer relationship management (CRM).
+Invest in software that manages inventory, selects the best shipping options based on the time and cost of delivery, and helps with customer relationship management (CRM).
 International shipping presents different challenges than domestic shipping.
 The right software tracks where your products are and ties into your customer database to keep them informed.

 3. Calculate Duties and Tariffsa perwson calculating duties and tariffs